 The CSoC contractor will authorize the WAA to arrange for community services necessary to support the child and family for up to 30 days while establishing the CFT and beginning the Wraparound planning process.
-Inpatient or other out-of-home placements must be pre-authorized by the CSoC contractor during the initial 30 day and subsequent authorization periods.

 An approved licensed BH practitioner will sign off on any treatment to ensure that services by unlicensed individuals are medically necessary.